 Charcoal is a pattern effect that can change pattern and color

-The charcoal is not recognized by TICA but is recognized in CFA.
-Regardless they can still be shown.
+The charcoal is recognized by TICA and CFA.

 Click here for more on APb